borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 <span class="minilink minilink-addedin">New in version 1.9.1</span>
-[Pushover](https://pushover.net) makes it easy to get real-time notifications on your Android, iPhone, iPad, and Desktop (Android Wear and Apple Watch, too!)
+[Pushover](https://pushover.net) makes it easy to get real-time notifications on your Android, iPhone, iPad, and Desktop (Android Wear and Apple Watch, too!).

 First, create a Pushover account and login on your mobile device.
 Create an Application in your Pushover dashboard.